"I wonder how many other players are on the island," Buffy said as they headed south the following night.

 She was the one who shrugged the leather duster off of her shoulders, then broke the kiss to remove her shirt and bra in one quick movement.
 He inhaled sharply as his eyes caressed the same skin he'd seen a few days before bathed in the sunlight, water running down her form.
 He ran his hands lightly up her sides, then brought one around her neck to pull her into another kiss.

 Buffy's own hands began to knead at his shoulders and chest as he began kissing down her jaw, to her neck, his tongue dipping into the hollow of her throat.
-She moaned quietly as he moved lower, capturing first one breast, then the other between his lips, licking and nipping at her tender skin, sending tremors of excitement through her body.
+She moaned quietly as he moved lower, licking and nipping at her tender skin, sending tremors of excitement through her body.
 She rocked against him unconsciously, feeling his arousal through his jeans.

 Spike groaned when she rubbed against him, breaking off his ministrations to look into her eyes.
 He saw desire burning behind them, mimicking his own blue gaze and he quickly lifted her from his lap, setting her aside so he could spread the leather coat across the rock floor and remove his shirt and T-shirt.

-Spike took off the remainder of his clothing as she calmed down.
-When she opened her eyes, she saw him watching her, a blazing inferno behind the blue orbs, the evidence of his need pressed against her thigh.
+Spike took off the remainder of his clothing.
+She saw him watching her, a blazing inferno behind the blue orbs, the evidence of his need pressed against her thigh.
 He was waiting for her, waiting for the invitation into her arms, into her body.
 With a small smile, she reached for him, wanting nothing more than to feel his touch, feel his cool body filling her.

 Buffy woke to find herself wrapped in Spike's leather coat and him gone, the sun having said goodnight to the day.
 Dressing quickly, she slid the soft material over her arms and crawled out of the enclosure, her eyes searching for him.
 He was sitting at the highest point on the rocks, facing away from her, the cherry of his cigarette burning bright against the darkness of the sky.